Safecast/TTNode/readme.md

-This is the firmware that runs on the BLE Nano-based devices.
+This is the device firmware.